Information Disclosure Based on the TCFD Recommendations

 • Long term: Over 10 years

-List of risks and opportunities
+List of risk opportunities

 1.5℃ 4℃